BBC Television Shakespeare: Reception

-Numerous reviewers disagreed with Griffiths' approach to the lead character.
-G.M.
-Pearce in Cahiers Élisabéthains thought he "spent the entire time.. looking grim-faced and worried".
+Numerous reviewers disagreed with Griffiths's approach to the lead character.
+G. M. Pearce in Cahiers Élisabéthains thought he "spent the entire time.. looking grim-faced and worried".
 For Pearce, Spriggs was the real star, giving a "wonderfully observed portrait" as Mistress Quickly.
 Pearce appreciated the authentic set design and the inclusion of often-cut scenes such as the Latin lesson sequence.
 Peter Fiddick, in the Guardian, also felt Griffiths seemed to be still feeling his way into the part, upstaged by the detailed characterisation all around him.
 Fiddick enjoyed the production overall, though, with Homfray's "remarkably spacious and varied set", crisp editing, and a strong sense of collaboration between Scales and Davis as the wives.
 Bennett was a natural Shadow, Bryant was "having a ball" as Doctor Caius, and Gostelow was "born surely to play Bardolph".
 Kingsley stood out in a role that isn't always the most noticeable, creating a strongly individual Ford.
 In Shakespeare on Film Newsletter, Jeanne Addison Roberts enjoyed Spriggs and thought there were some inspired moments, well edited, with the final scenes very well done.
 But the piece was not cohesive.
 The opening was the dullest part, and Jones should have found a way to make these scenes clearer.
 Too many "lines and whole scenes were thrown away in a futile approximation of verisimilitude".
-Regardless of Jones' intentions, it was peculiar to Americans for Mistress Page to have a lower-class accent, as they would read it based on other popular British TV series.
-Ultimately both Griffiths and Kingsley were miscast - the first was too subdued for the production, the other too farcical.
+Regardless of Jones's intentions, it was peculiar to Americans for Mistress Page to have a lower-class accent, as they would read it based on other popular British TV series.
+Ultimately both Griffiths and Kingsley were miscast—the first was too subdued for the production, the other too farcical.